 2. Take a Tour of the Weta Cave & Weta Workshop

 Where sci-fi and fantasy come to life!
 Take a trip out to the Miramar Peninsula, nicknamed Wellywood, to see some behind-the-scenes of some of cinema’s biggest blockbusters.
 Weta is the company behind the special effects, props and costume of The Lord of the Rings, The Avengers, District 9, Avatar, King King and so much more.
 Visit the free-entry Weta Cave with a mini-museum and documentary.
-Additionally, there is the affordable Weta Workshop tour and the Thunderbirds Are Go tour.
+Additionally, there is the affordable Weta Workshop tour (more info on Viator and Tripadvisor) and the Thunderbirds Are Go tour (on Viator and Tripadvisor).
 Check out more Guide to The Lord of the Rings in Wellington.

 3. Have a Coffee